 People blow out of tournaments all the time because they care too much.
 But you have to look at it this way: Unless the first-place prize is in the millions, none of this really matters anyway.

 Most of you reading this are from a first-world country.
-If you are from the United States or Canada or The United Kingdom, then you know even $400,000 is not enough to retire off of (if you want to have a family, a decent home, some travel, or all of those together).
+If you are from the United States, Canada, or the United Kingdom, then you know even $400,000 is not enough to retire on (if you want to have a family, a decent home, some travel, or all of those together).

 Don’t get me wrong.
 Winning a tournament is still awesome.
 I still get giddy when I win$1,000 in a $10 tournament online because, hey, a thousand bucks is a thousand bucks.
 It does help around the house!